top of page

 What is a Retirement Interest Only Mortgage?

 A Retirement Interest Only Mortgage, or RIO mortgage, is a mortgage product designed for borrowers generally aged 55 and above.
-Instead of fixed repayment terms, as with standard mortgages, you only need to pay the interest on the loan each month.
+Instead of fixed repayment terms, as with standard mortgages, you only need to pay the interest on the loan each month, known as an Interest Only Mortgage.
 The original loan amount (the capital) is repaid either when you sell your home, move into permanent long-term care, or pass away.

-This type of mortgage is particularly useful for retirees looking to:
+This type of mortgage is particularly useful if you are retired and perhaps looking to:

-Retain ownership of their home without the growing debt, sometimes associated with lifetime mortgages.
+• Retain ownership of your home without the growing debt, sometimes associated with lifetime mortgages. (although this is now less common, thankfully)

 Why Are Retirement Interest Only Mortgages Becoming Popular?